jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-15-simple-california-common.markdown

 ## Boil

 This was a pretty standard boil, just 60 minutes.
-This was a super simple recipe there wasn't much at all to do during the boil except to clean and sanitize.
+This was a super simple recipe and there wasn't much at all to do during the boil except to clean and sanitize.
 I actually went ahead and started working on some beer bread mixture in the mean time.